2004:

 1984:

-The Walt Disney Company informs it's chairman Ron Miller that they wanted his
+The Walt Disney Company informs it's chairman Ron Miller that they want his

 resignation.
 Disney has fallen to 14th in film box office.
 Miller's only qualifications to run a conglomerate